A Canvas and Some Paint

 It is very interesting to learn about the relationships people have with nature.
 I love hearing stories from people who farm and discover plants and animals.
 Some of the ideas people employ are very structured and defined depending on what they feel is important.
 When people visit my farm, they sometimes offer me advice.
 I am forever a student so I love to listen.
 Most everyone is open to new ideas about the world of edible plants.
 It is their recreation or as I like to say re-creation.
 If you look at the surrounding land next to my farm, it has changed over time based on who owned the land as well as what they wanted to do.
 I have one neighbor that is a commercial grape grower.
 Two neighbors have created huge yards of several acres of grass.
 One of the grassy neighbors built a stream and waterfall in his yard.
 One neighbor has a scrap yard filled with metal, old boats and abandoned cars.
 Another has a small lawn and has done essentially nothing other than plant some of the conservation district plants over fifty years ago.
 One neighbor has created a gun range amidst an ever expanding sassafras colony.
 I would say the landscape that has changed the least is the grape vineyard.
 There every vine and row is uniform and precise.
 Nothing has a chance there.
 The trade off is Concord grapes for Welches.
 Its delicious.

 I am a bit surprised when I look out past my fence line because my farm is so radically different in vegetation than the surrounding homes and farms.
 Initially my farm was wide open grass and pasture.
 It was managed as a hayfield prior to me purchasing it and planting trees.
 Even today, it is still a good canvas for my plantings as I add to it.
 I do as little as possible and to gain the greatest amount in terms of yields of fruit and knowledge of future crops for use on a broader scale.
 It is one solution of many that could be applied to help future generations in the rough and tumble world of climate change by making resilient crops and orchards.
 It can be replicated and more importantly it can provide income with minimal resources while providing healthy crops to create healthy humans.
-The canvas can do miracles of sorts.
+The canvas can do miracles.

 Enjoy.
 Kenneth Asmus